 honest, I also need to get out of the house, put her in her car seat, prepare food, clean up toys, vacuum, prep for my part time work commitments, and have some order in our everyday life.
 Finding this balance is murky, unstable and confusing.
 Parenting, as it turns out, is HARD.
 Oh yeah… I also refuse to use screen time as a parenting tool.
 So there’s that.

 During her twos, I looked at mothers of multiple children in disbelief.
-They were a premium species anointed with the fresh pressed juice of patience and flexibility.

 If I had more children one of us wasn’t going to survive the night.

 The terrible twos morphed into the year of the threenager.
 Parenting was still HARD.
 But the clock ticked and we wanted Sage to have a sibling.

 We threw caution to the wind and within a month I was pregnant.
 I panicked and in the depths of my mother heart, (quietly) panicked until the day our son was born.

 I had to learn how to control myself.